omeka/omeka-s-enduser/docs/modules/customvocab.md

 Once you have created at least one vocabulary, the Custom Vocab tab will display a table of your existing vocabularies.
 The table displays the Label, the buttons for edit, delete, and display information (ellipsis), and the Owner or creator of the vocabulary.

 There is also a button to "Import" a vocabulary using a file, in the top right.
 Note that importing will add a new listing to the table.
-If you are attmepting to update an existing vocabulary in your installation, do not use the "Import from file" button.
+If you are attempting to update an existing vocabulary in your installation, do not use the "Import from file" button.
 Update the vocabulary from its entry in the table.

 ![Custom Vocab tab with two existing vocabularies](../modules/modulesfiles/customVocab_manage.png)